 This minute tintype photograph of the Holman family firm 150 years ago combines a farewell to a vanishing historical trade with a rare fashion in photography that disappeared within 20 years.
 150 years later, modern technology has helped researchers reveal its secrets.

-This gem is, fittingly, a type of tintype called a Gem as it measures less than 20mm across.
-Only one square inch in area, we have created a digital image of it in our catalogue over 100 times larger, enabling us to identify many of the people shown.
+This gem measures approx. 6 x 9 cm.
+We have created a digital image of it in our catalogue many times larger, enabling us to identify many of the people shown.

 Visiting the Mills Archive and seeing the tintype in person helps to understand the process behind this photo; you can see how the image has been placed on top of iron and how its edges are beginning to wear away to the rusted iron beneath, highlighting its age.
 It is a remarkably sharp image considering the outdated methods used in its production, and stands as a reminder of the progress made from Niépce’s grainy but monumental first picture taken in 1826.